A beading and jewellery kit e-commerce WordPress website

-She approached Love Creative UK (the company I work for) because she wanted a website that worked.
+She approached Love Creative UK (the company I work for) because she wanted an e-commerce WordPress website that worked.
 Having already gone down the route of off-the-shelf themes and plugins, she decided that getting professionals on the case was the best way forward.

 After discussing the requirements with her, we decided that starting the entire site from scratch would be best.
 Once the finer details had been sorted out, we produced a site map and functionality list which the site needed to include, such as e-commerce and a blog.

 The next stage was to nail down what the site layout would be.
 We did this via a series of wireframes.
 The advantage of wireframes is that they’re quick to make and easy to change, so we could play around with multiple layouts and ensure that they worked across a range of screen sizes, such as mobiles, tablets and desktops.

 After all of the page layouts had been sorted, we take took them into Photoshop to design some of the finer details, such as colours, typography and spacing.